anycable/docs.anycable.io/docs/deployment/heroku.md

 For 2X dynos it’s just 1 (the formula above gives 0.56).

 We recommend to analyze the application size and try to reduce it (e.g., drop unused gems, disable parts of the application for the AnyCable process) in order to leave more RAM for WebSocket connections.

+For HTTP RPC mode, the formula is the same, but with $R=0$.

 ### Preboot and load balancing